 6. How Much Does ARP Cost?

-An initial fee of $380.00 is required at time of the initial site visit.
-The site visit will determine the complexity of the project and discuss suggested installment practices.
-If the landowner decides to go through ARP, a $1,620* retainer fee for technical services will be required.
+If the landowner decides to go through ARP, a $2,000* retainer fee for technical services will be required.
 The project will be charged on a hourly basis which will be taken from the retainer fee.
 If the project changes or goes beyond the budgeted scope of work due to unforeseen circumstances the landowner will be notified in writing that the current ARP Permit will need to be modified and additional funding will be required.
 Any remaining funds from the retainer fee will be returned to the landowner upon completion of the project.

 *$2,000 for approved projects that do not require a site visit.